The CFO And The Board Of Directors: How To Nurture A Productive Relationship

 Before looking at the relationship between the board of directors and the CFO, it’s important to understand what a CFO is and how they contribute to a company’s prosperity.

 The CFO is a senior executive who is responsible for managing the financial side of a business.
 Along with the chief executive officer (CEO) and the chief operating officer (COO), the CFO is one of the most important executives in a company.

 Along with financial planning and managing cash flow in the company, the CFO will spend a lot of time analysing the company's financial strengths and flaws and advising on corrective courses of action should they be needed.
-The CFO will also ensure that the company’s financial reports are correct and completed on time, as these will form the foundation of any decisions concerning financial matters made at the executive level.
+The CFO will also ensure that the company’s month-end financial reports are correct and completed on time, as these will form the foundation of any decisions concerning financial matters made at the executive level.

 An expert in tax and compliance in relation to financial regulations, the CFO can navigate the financial implications of a company’s activities, pulling together budgets and conducting financial forecasting.
 It’s easy to see why an accomplished and experienced CFO is such a valuable asset to a company.